 Many of the organizations sponsored or assisted by the Division of Student Affairs will offer you the chance to develop leadership and decision making skills.
-This chapter offers you a sampling of what is available on campus; several of these programs are unique to The University of Tampa, designed specifically with student needs of the 1980s in mind.
+This chapter offers you a sampling of what is available on campus; several of these programs are unique to The University of Tampa, designed specifically with student needs in mind.